 “I’m so much stronger, and for so little time investment! i see so much progress, and without hurting myself! ”

-I try not to be that person who writes articles that disparage others, but in this case, I am for the simple reason that I think there are people who don’t workout because they believe there’s no point unless they can find the time to workout three times per week.
+I try not to be that person who writes articles that disparage others, but in this case, I am because I think there are people who don’t workout because they believe there’s no point unless they find the time to workout three times per week.
 It’s not true!
 You can benefit from working out once or twice per week.
 And odds are the benefits will be bigger than what you imagine.

 So, if you’ve ever thought that you should start working out but haven’t managed to find the time or resolve to do it at least three times per week; reframe that to whether you have the time and resolve to workout once or twice per week.
 If you do, go find yourself a good trainer (who will work with you once or twice per week) and get started.
 If you’re anything like my clients (you probably are), you’ll start to notice little (positive) impacts within a few weeks, and over time you’ll continue to notice a few more, and a few more…